-This week-by-week puppy training guide will help you build a strong foundation of training from day one.
+You may begin laying a solid training foundation right away with our week-by-week puppy training program.
 Whether you’re a first-time puppy owner or just looking to refresh your skills, this guide will provide you with all the essential steps to raise a happy, well-trained dog.

 Week 1: Setting the Foundation

 In the first week, the goal is to build trust and establish a relationship with your puppy.
-During this time, your puppy is adjusting to their new environment, so it’s essential to keep the training sessions short and positive.
+Training sessions should be brief and constructive during this period while your puppy is getting used to their new surroundings.

 Key Focus:

 - House Training: Begin introducing your puppy to potty training.
-Take them outside frequently, especially after meals and naps.
+Take them outside often, particularly after naps and meals.

 - Basic Commands: Introduce simple commands like “sit” and “stay.”
 Use positive reinforcement with treats.